Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 ## Dataset

-In order to collect the ground-truth, we labeled 8'000 pictures of people doing plank.
+In order to collect the ground-truth, we labeled 8'000 pictures of people doing planks.
 The images were labeled by freelancers on the outsourcing platform upwork and created from Beta users of the fitness app VAY Sports (www.vay-sports.com).
 The original images were removed to protect the privacy of the users.
 Labeling costs were 100$.
 VGG image annotator was used to label relevant keypoints:

 ![title](images/plankAnnotation.gif)